 The religious leaders know that Jesus could scold them with this rhetorical question.
 Alternate translation: "Then you should have believed John the Baptist"

 But if we say, 'From men,'

 This is a quote within a quote.
 You could translate the direct quotation as an indirect quotation.
-Alternate translation: "But if we say that we believe John received his authority we fear the crowd from men,"
+Alternate translation: "But if we say that we believe John received his authority from men,"